william100262/ChatBot/README.md

 ## Limitations
 .
 This is a basic chatbot so the respones are very limited .
-The model can not handel complex conversations
+The model can not handle complex conversations
 .
 The model is fixed which means it will not learn overtime based on your responses